 - Tim Ferriss’s brilliant TED talk on ‘fear setting’ and Stoicism

-- Ryan Holiday’s books on Stoicism: The Obstacle is the Way and The Daily Stoic
+- Ryan Holiday’s superb and accessible book on Stoicism: The Obstacle is the Way

 - For cheesecake and other culinary delights, check out The Suited Chef